curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 3. Register codehash ->content hash -> url
 4. Deploy the contract itself to the blockchain

 The JS API makes this process very easy by providing helpers.
-Call [`admin.contractInfo.register`]() to extract info from the contract, write out its json serialisation in the given file, calculates the content hash of the file and finally registers this content hash to the contract's code hash.
+Call [`admin.register`]() to extract info from the contract, write out its json serialisation in the given file, calculates the content hash of the file and finally registers this content hash to the contract's code hash.
-Once you deployed that file to any url, you can use [`admin.contractInfo.registerUrl`]() to register the url with your content hash on the blockchain as well.
+Once you deployed that file to any url, you can use [`admin.registerUrl`]() to register the url with your content hash on the blockchain as well.
 (Note that in case a fixed content addressed model is used as document store, the url-hint is no longer necessary.)

 ```js
 source = "contract test { function multiply(uint a) returns(uint d) { return a * 7; } }"